Updated December 18th, 2023

 In 2020, Disney World introduced Mobile Order, and shortly after brought Allergy Mobile Order to the table.

-It’s a nifty addition, BUT, it is not a very safe addition for many with an Egg Allergy.
+It’s a nifty addition, BUT, like all new technology, it still has some extra steps for many with an Egg Allergy.

-You can mobile order safely by selecting what you’d like, and then asking to speak to ‘someone’ (generally a coordinator) before placing your order!
+You can mobile order safely by selecting what you’d like in the ‘Egg Friendly’ Section, and then asking to speak to ‘Someone’ (generally a Coordinator) before placing your order!
 Then when your order is ready, just double confirm that it’s for your allergy.

 Character Meals with an Egg Allergy

 You can still eat at Character Meals with an Egg Allergy.

 Each of the Restaurants has an allergy menu (and you can see all the egg free reviews and allergy menus here), and then you talk to a Chef or Manager about the best options for you.
 I do recommend getting all items prepared by the Chef to avoid cross contact.

 But not all Character Meals are worth it, and I don’t recommend a few of them for Egg Allergies.
 Tusker House lunch and dinner was hard to navigate, and Cape May Cafe isn’t at the top of the list either.

 Popular Egg Free Snacks at Disney World